kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 13: March 14, 2020

+**Today's Progress**: I worked on the cartao-virtual project.
+I adjusted the navbar and added the relevant info to the card.
+I also worked on the icons and the button in this project.
+I love how simple is to use Angular Material.

+**Thoughts**: I bought a new Angular course today I'm so excited to start it and learn as much as I can.
+I'm very excited to apply everything I learn in my internship.
+What a great time to be alive. (lol) To future Kaio, this is reference to something I saw in Modern family. and I know it is used in other context but I'm refering to that.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/6ec22bfcf5afe41bdb9d7e11df20e3fc04d99435)

+---

 ### Day 12: March 13, 2020

 **Today's Progress**: I worked on the cartao-virtual project.
 Added Modules and tested the examples from the documentation.
 I want to create a virtual business card (something within these lines) and I see that Angular Material has a lot icons and stuning navbars so I think it will be relatively easy to create this project.